Employment Verification and Background Checks

 Non-Discrimination

-Employment verification and background checks will be used only to determine the candidate's qualifications and suitability for employment and will not be used to discriminate against any candidate on a basis protected by law or Iowa State University policy.
+Employment references and background checks will be used only to determine the candidate's qualifications and suitability for employment and will not be used to discriminate against any candidate on a basis protected by law or Iowa State University policy. top

 Resources